daveredfern/daveredfern/content/roadmap.md

 > **Ease of implementation × Ease of maintenance × Impact to the website**

 - **(504=8×9×7) Make the website look more personal**.
 I’ll start with changing the fonts.
 Ones I like are Source Sans Pro and Inter.
 [Harry Robert’s](https://csswizardry.com/2020/05/the-fastest-google-fonts/) has a good guide for delivering fast fonts using Google Fonts although I may wish to host them locally.
-- **(400=10×10×4) Made the repository for this website public.** I’d like to share the code I use for this website in case it’s useful for other people.
+- **(400=10×10×4) Make the repository for my website public.** I’d like to share the code I use for this website in case it’s useful for other people.
 Before making the repository public, I need to make sure there is no private information inside of it.
 - **(32=2×8×2) Migrate to Hugo.** The site is currently using Jekyll.
 I have other websites using Hugo so consolidating to one platform would be helpful.

 ### Require prioritization